 ...
 When the mind is able to illuminate and perceive enlightenment, it is but a defilement,

 because both perceiver and perceived are not apart from defilement.

 After ice melts in hot water, there is no ice to be aware of its melting.

 The perception of the existence of the self enlightening itself is also like this.

 So how then should we practise?
 What path should we follow?
 If our present notion of reality indicates that we are indeed someone who wants to seek and find the truth of existence – what can we do?
-The great Sufi, Rumi says:
+The great Sufi, Rumi answers:

 Little by little, wean yourself.

 This is the gist of what I have to say.

 From an embryo, whose nourishment comes in the blood,